TahiriNadia/tahirilab/_pages/home.md

   - Phylogeny
   - Evolution
   - Phylogeography
-  - Quantitative structure-activity relationship (QSAR)
   - Classification
   - Clustering
   - Algorithms

 # ACKNOWLEDGEMENTS

-We are grateful for funding from Sherbrooke University.
+We are grateful for funding from the University of Sherbrooke, the Fonds de recherche du Québec – Nature et technologies (FRQNT), and the Natural Sciences and Engineering Research Council of Canada (NSERC).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/usherbrooke.png" style="width: 210px">